\(p\)-value and Bayesian Hypothesis Testing#

 Example#

-Let’s start with a realistic scenario: we have genotype data for 200 individuals at 15 SNPs in a region of interest, and we measure expression of a target gene.
+We have genotype data for 200 individuals at 25 SNPs in a region of interest, and gene expression measurements for each individual.

 rm(list=ls())